djherceg/serialBuf/README.md

 SerialBuf works in one of the two modes: binary or text.

 In binary mode, SerialBuf stores any bytes received over Serial.
 Reception ends when nothing is received for a specified time (timeout).
-In text mode, SerialBuf stores any bytes received over Serial, except CR, which is ignored, and LF, which signals end of reception.
+In text mode, SerialBuf stores any bytes received over Serial, except CR, which is ignored, and LF, which signals the end of reception.
-Afterwards, the contents of the buffer can be read by the program.
+Afterwards, the contents of the buffer can be read by the main program.

 Timeout depends on the sender - how long does the sender wait between transmissions?
 Values between 20 and 500ms are reasonalbe, but anything goes.